 |Select one upper division, non-CED course with a focus on history and environmental design 1||4|

-Approval of faculty adviser required.
+Approval of faculty advisor required.
 Please send proposed courses with descriptions to the staff adviser for review.

 Faculty and Instructors

 + Indicates this faculty member is the recipient of the Distinguished Teaching Award.

 Mark S. Anderson, Professor.
 Architecture, building design, BIM, integrated project delivery, building construction, school design, housing design, net zero energy desig, nurban design, building integrated modeling, IPD, design-build, prefabricated, modular, architecture in China, architecture in Japan, urban water.

 William Andrew Atwood, Assistant Professor.
 Techniques of representation as historical and conceptual instruments.

 R. Gary Black, Associate Professor.
 Architecture, finite element modeling, finite element analysis, structure and space, experimental testing, timber connections, teaching structures, integrating structure and architecture.